-A longer-view of credit histories of mortgage applicants is expected to not only help people with poor or no credit qualify for a mortgage, but other changes could help borrowers with good credit as well.
+Increasing use of alternative credit, such as rent or utility payment histories, along with a longer-view of credit histories of mortgage applicants is expected to not only help people with poor or no credit qualify for a mortgage loan, but other changes could help borrowers with good credit as well.

 Mortgage finance company Fannie Mae - which with sibling company Freddie Mac backs most of the residential mortgages in this country - recently changed how it verifies a borrower’s ability to handle a loan.

-A few changes are expected to offer the most help to lenders and borrowers, including those with good or excellent credit, but also for people with poor or no credit.
+A few changes are expected to offer the most help to borrowers, not only for those with poor or no credit history, but also for those with excellent or good credit scores as well.

-Previously, someone who charged a lot of credit on the day their credit was looked at could look unworthy for a loan.
+Previously, someone who ran up a lot of purchases on the day their credit was checked could appear unworthy for a loan.
 Long-term data - such as paying off a large amount of credit quickly - could make them more worthy of a loan, while making small payments over time could make them less so.

 Bill-paying habits have been found to be key indicators of risk.
 Consumers who carry revolving credit balances have been found to be considerably higher credit risks than people who pay off their balances each month.